 Such a report will consist of:

-- information about project file and data set file names,
+- data set file name,

 - a date of report generation,

-- a table with BE settings,
+- a table with BE settings (if BE was run),

 By clicking on View default template, a Word document containing placeholders for all the elements that will be present in the generated report can be downloaded.
 This document can then be used as a basis for the creation of a custom template file.